Defensible Space Inspection Program

 Access Your Defensible Space Inspection Report

-• If your property has been inspected, you’ll receive a door hanger with a code to access your report, here.
+• If your property has been inspected, you’ll receive a door hanger with a code to access your report.

 Pay Your Inspection Bill

-Property owners will receive a bill only if they had defensible space fire code violations that persist upon re-inspection.
+Property owners will receive a bill only if they have defensible space fire code violations that persist upon re-inspection.
 Re-inspection Fees can vary but are charged at $98 per quarter hour (15 minutes).

 Payment Method, US Mail Only: